idelice/jls/README.md

 ```

 This works through semantic type resolution using the Java compiler API's type system, ensuring 100% accuracy with zero performance impact.

+### Inlay Hints

+Inlay hints are now available for parameter names and `var` types.
+When enabled, hints are derived from source when possible and avoid displaying synthetic `argN` names.

 ### Limitations of Lombok Support